Haptocorrin

+Haptocorrin (HC) is a protein that in humans is encoded by the gene.

-Haptocorrin (HC) (also known as transcobalamin-1 (TC-1), or cobalophilin) is a transcobalamin glycoprotein that in humans is encoded by the gene.
-It is essential to protect the acid-sensitive vitamin B_{12} from degradation while in the stomach.
-It is also present in the serum where it binds most circulating vitamin B_{12}, rendering it unavailable for uptake by cells (this is conjectured to be a circulating storage function).
+Haptocorrin (also known as transcobalamin-1 (TC-1), or cobalophilin) is a glycoprotein that binds to vitamin B_{12} and protects it from the gastric acid of the stomach.
+It is also present in the blood where it binds most circulating vitamin B_{12}, rendering it unavailable for uptake by cells (this is conjectured to be a circulating storage function).

 Function

 Digestive

 HC is produced by the salivary glands of the oral cavity in response to ingestion of food.
 Vitamin B_{12} is highly structural susceptible to denaturation by the acidic environment of the stomach.
 Haptocorrin has a high affinity for the molecular structure of vitamin B_{12} forming a haptocorrin–B_{12} complex that is impervious to stomach acid, enabling it to reach the more alkaline duodenum intact.
 In the duodenum, pancreatic proteases (a component of pancreatic juice) cleave haptocorrin, releasing vitamin B_{12}.
 Intrinsic factor (IF) that is secreted by parietal cells of the stomach now binds B_{12} released from haptocorrin to subsequently enable cubilin receptors of the ileum to take up B_{12}–IF complexes by endocytosis-mediated absorption before B_{12} is finally released into circulation.
 Without IF, only 1% of vitamin B_{12} is ultimately absorbed.